How to Paint Furniture with Chalk Paint

 - I even use it for my topcoats

-Painting is so fast with a paint sprayer, and it doesn’t leave brush marks!
-So it’s my go to.
-For paint sprayers that are suitable for chalk paint, check out our list of the best paint sprayer for chalk paint.
+Painting is so fast with a sprayer, and it doesn’t leave brush marks!
+So it’s my go-to.
+For recommendations, check out our list of the best paint sprayer for chalk paint options here.

-If you want more details on the best (budget-friendly) paint sprayers for furniture, head over to this post on the best HVLP paint sprayers.
-And learn how to use a paint sprayer like the Wagner Double Duty Paint Sprayer here.
+If you want more details on the best (budget-friendly) options, head over to this post on the best HVLP paint sprayers for furniture.
+If you’re new to using one, here are the best paint sprayers for beginners you can invest in.

 How To Distress Painted Furniture

-Here are 6 techniques for distressing furniture if you don’t want to use sandpaper and get dust all over!
-And check out distressed painted furniture here for more ideas if you love the look of distressed furniture.
+Learn more tips on how to distress chalk paint in this post!
+Here are other best distressing furniture techniques if you don’t want to use sandpaper and get dust all over!
+And check out distressed painted furniture ideas here for more inspiration if you love the distressed look.

-I’ve found that using a sponge like this really helps the application go on smooth and better than a brush!
-But here’s all the information you need to learn how to apply polycrylic to painted furniture with a sponge or a paint brush.
+I’ve found that using a sponge like this really helps the application go on smoothly and better than a brush!
+Learn more about how to apply polycrylic to painted furniture with a sponge here.

-But I personally like to spray the polyurethane especially when topcoating dark colors of chalk paint.
-Learn ALL of my tips and tricks on How to Spray Polyurethane with a paint sprayer here!
+But I personally like to spray the polyurethane, especially when topcoating dark colors.
+Learn ALL of my tips and tricks on how to spray polyurethane with a sprayer here!

-3 coats of poly is recommended for the best durability, but is super important on high traffic surfaces like dressers, tables and cabinets.
+3 coats of poly are recommended for the best durability, but even more important on high traffic surfaces like dressers, tables, and cabinets.
+Here’s how to seal chalk paint for a more detailed guide.
+Learn more about sealing painted furniture and what sealant to use in this post.

-Now that you’ve learned how to paint furniture, you’re ready to rock!
-Your old ugly or outdated furniture is going to look so good painted!
+Now that you’ve learned how to paint furniture with chalk paint, you’re ready to rock!
+Your old ugly or outdated piece is going to look so good with a new color!

 More Painting Furniture Resources